 Wish number 3: This is my own personal bias because of my years working in outdoor and environmental education, but I would ask the genie to find a way to let every child experience the outdoors and nature.
 I have witnessed the benefits of outdoor ed, environmental ed, and experiential ed in general, more times than I can count.
 Here is a brief list of what I have observed: increased involvement in the learning process, enhanced curiosity, wonder, joy, laughter, satisfaction when overcoming adversity, increased confidence, improved communication, ah ha moments when connecting text-book learning to something experienced first hand, shy child in the classroom becoming the star on the trail walk and pond study, the child who can’t focus at his desk develops laser beam focus when investigating animal habitats and the list could go on and on.
 The more children can experience learning both in and out of the classroom, the better.
 (Check out the Children and Nature Network for great resources)

-Thank you so much for reading and for hopefully sharing this post with other teachers and please don’t forget to share your 3 wishes in the comment section below.
-I will collect your wishes and feature them in the follow-up post once I have enough wishes to share.
-Hope your summer is off to a great start!
+Thank you so much for reading and for sharing this post with other teachers and please don’t forget to share your 3 wishes in the comment section below.
+I will collect your wishes and feature them in a follow-up post once I have enough wishes to share.